 Affordability and Options

-There’s no doubt about it, financing a high-cost college education like Carnegie Mellon’s takes hard work and sacrifice.
-Fortunately, Carnegie Mellon’s individualized need-based financial aid program is designed to offset your cost of attendance while offering you flexibility and options to manage your college costs.
+Carnegie Mellon is committed to meeting the demonstrated need of our undergraduate students.
+Our individualized need-based financial aid program is designed to offset your cost of attendance while offering you flexibility and options to manage your college costs.
 Using a robust and realistic assessment of both income and asset data, we’re able to design a financial aid package that takes into account unique family circumstances like the cost of living in your hometown, how close your oldest parent is to retirement and how many other college students and household members are in your family.

 Carnegie Mellon is also proud that families from all economic backgrounds can qualify for financial aid, making it possible for all to choose our transformative education.